-Arg-é Bam was once a famous stop on the historical trade routes trough the middle east.
-The citadel in the center of Bam was once the largest building in the world that was built from organic material.
+Arg-é Bam was once a famous stop on the historical trade routes through the middle east.
+The Citadel in the centre of Bam was once the largest building in the world that was built from organic material.
 It was made entirely of mud bricks, clay, straw and the trunks of palm trees.
 This place was truly one of the most historical places on earth, with a proud history that could be traced all the way back to year 500 BC.

 But Bam´s proud history got completely destroyed when southern Iran got hit by one of the deadliest earthquakes in modern history in the early hours 26 December in 2003.
 The earthquake killed almost 30 000 people and lay the whole city of Bam including the citadel in ruins.

 It is said that back at its peak of political, economic, and military power, Bam had between 9000 and 13,000 citizens living in 400 houses within its city walls.
 Also, the gate of the city gates was closed, so no human or animal could enter the premises.

 When the fortress-city was besieged, the inhabitants remained in the city while the soldiers defended it.
 The fortress was protected by high walls and 38 towers.